-A review of the text of solar access laws in the United States reveals some excellent provisions that can be used to draft a model solar access statute.
-Each of the cases presented above could be resolved by the provisions of the model statute.
+In the effort to develop a model solar access statute, we first reviewed the current law on point and critiqued the relative effectiveness of those laws, given the outcomes that were available, in terms of lawsuits, media coverage, and other resources that reported pertinent disputes.
+Our review of the text of solar access laws in the United States reveals some excellent provisions that can be used to draft a model solar access statute.
+Our goal was to be able to resolve the typical case via the provisions of the model statute.
 In addition, the solar industry has developed model solar installation guidelines that can be adopted by homeowner associations.
-Through strategic partnerships with the League of Cities, Association of Counties, and the Community Association Institute, education and awareness of solar access laws can proactively avoid disputes among neighbors.